Toro20/Python-Facial-Detection-And-Identification/README.md

 # Python Facial Detection
 This is a facial detection and identification program written in python using the OpenCV library.
 In order to use, add images to the "faces" folder of the individuals who you wish to identify.
 A camera must also be connected to the device as this is where the video stream comes from.
+Currently, there is a stock photo of a person inside of the "faces" folder that can be used to test the program.
 To quit the program simply press the 'q' key.

 # Identification